“Then Absalom would say, ‘Oh, that I were judge in the land. Then every man with a dispute or cause might come to me and I would give him justice.'”

 As we read through the Old Testament, we see the flaws and failures of kings.
 Ultimately, these stories point us to a longing inside of us for a good, perfect, righteous king, who will judge justly, who will dispense justice and wisdom.
 And the good news I want to remind you of today is for all who trust in Jesus, you know this king.
 You have access to this king every day, all day long.
 You have access to God, the king, to come before him at any time with anything.
 To spend time with Him, to hear from Him in His word, and to cry out for help, for justice, for mercy, for wisdom, in whatever you are facing.

 God, we praise you as the king.
 You are our king.
 We say that together in our hearts right now.
 God, you are a king.
 Jesus, you are our king, and we love you.
 We worship you.
 We are so glad you are the king, our king.
-We are so glad to be in your kingdom.
-We praise you because you are perfectly just, you are perfectly righteous, you are perfectly wise.
+God, we are so glad to be in your kingdom.
+And we praise you because you are perfectly just, you are perfectly righteous, you are perfectly wise.
 And we praise you for your promises to give us wisdom when we come to you.
 To help us live in righteousness.
 To help us do justice, according to your word.
-To do what is right for others, according to your word.
+And to do what is right for others, according to your word.

 So God, we pray that you would help us to know you more, to be long with you in prayer, in your word, and your worship.
 Praising you, thanking you, praying to you, walking with you.
 The fact that we have the privilege, even right now, of being with you, talking to you, hearing from you and your word as the king over all the world.
 To think that we have the opportunity, when we wake up in the morning every morning to get alone, going into our room, Matthew 6, close the door, pray to our father, the king of all, who is unseen, and to receive a reward from you in time with you.
 And then to walk with you all day long.